It’s no secret that being overweight is bad for you.

 If you want to gain weight, then this guide is for you.

-I will show you how to gain weight the safe way, and go over the strategies I used to go from 135 lbs to 165 lbs.
+I will show you how many calories you need to gain weight, and go over the strategies I used to go from 135 lbs to 165 lbs.

 Let’s dive right in.